How Rainwater Harvesting Transformed Our Urban Home, Part 1

 Eight Years Later in 2015…

-This photo is a few years old now but still really captures the transformation the front yard has taken.
+This photo is a few years old now but still really captures the transformation that has taken place in the front yard.
 The property now features a medicinal and edible food forest, a completely renovated and re-insulated home, an edible backyard with a cob oven, an outdoor kitchen, a passive solar greenhouse, and a complete rainwater harvesting system.
-We’re still in the process of innovating and making changes to this day.
+We’re still innovating and making changes to this day.

 We have modelled our cities and subdivisions after deserts when we should have patterned them around forests.